CyanoFresh/tg-queue-bot/README.md

 Telegram Queue Bot
 ====

-A bot for creating queue in group chat.
+A index for creating queue in group chat.